h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Validation Options
 ''''''''''''''''''

 If the user turns off cross-validation by setting ``nfolds == 0``, then cross-validation metrics will not be available to populate the leaderboard.
-In this case, we need to make sure there is a holdout frame (aka. the "leaderboard frame") to score the models on so that we can generate model performance metrics for the leaderboard.
+In this case, we need to make sure there is a holdout frame (i.e. the "leaderboard frame") to score the models on so that we can generate model performance metrics for the leaderboard.
 Without cross-validation, we will also require a validation frame to be used for early stopping on the models.
 Therefore, if either of these frames are not provided by the user, they will be automatically partitioned from the training data.
 If either frame is missing, 10% of the training data will be used to create a missing frame (if both are missing then a total of 20% of the training data will be used to create a 10% validation and 10% leaderboard frame).

 XGBoost Memory Requirements
 '''''''''''''''''''''''''''